 Contact Our Office Today If You Need to File a Workers’ Compensation Claim

 Did you suffer a cold weather injury at your job?
 Do you need to file a claim for workers’ compensation benefits due to another injury or illness?
 Although you may be entitled to benefits under Georgia law, your employer’s insurance company could try to deny or reduce your claim.
 Our experienced workers’ compensation attorneys are here to gather the evidence you will need, file your claim, and negotiate your settlement for you.
-Schedule your free consultation today.
-Just call our office or start an online chat.
+Contact us online or call our office directly at 706.863.6600 to schedule your free consultation.